-A share certificate is a document, created by a company incorporated by shares and distributed to its shareholders, which proves ownership of shares in the company.
+A share certificate is a legal document, created by a company limited by shares and distributed to its shareholders, that proves ownership of shares in the company.

 A share certificate provides independent evidence of title to shares (as per s.768 Companies Act 2006), and enables its holder (the shareholder) to sell or transfer these shares to a new owner.

 Although misplacing a share certificate does not affect the legal position regarding ownership of shares, a lost certificate can result in administrative delays and expenses if a shareholder wants to transfer or sell their shares.

 Share certificates should generally be issued within two months after shares have been allotted, i.e. following purchase or transfer.
 According to section 24(1) of the model articles for private companies limited by shares: “The company must issue each shareholder, free of charge, with one or more certificates in respect of the shares which that shareholder holds.”

 Share certificates are normally required whenever company shares are transferred or sold.
 The vendor/transferor needs to return their existing certificate to the company which will cancel this and issue a new certificate to the purchaser/transferee.
 Other circumstances in which share certificates need to be provided include:

 - Share restructure – if a company needs to restructure its share capital (e.g. reclassification or redesignation of shares), existing share certificates may need to be returned and amended/replaced with new ones which reflect the new structure.

 - Change of name – if a shareholder changes their name (e.g. through marriage or by deed poll) then they may request a replacement share certificate which reflects their new name.